What To Do If Stopped For DUI In Spokane WA

 Washington law enforcement officers take DUI seriously and are constantly on the lookout for individuals whose driving is impaired by drugs or alcohol.

-When you are STopped for DUI in Spokane, WA
+When you are stopped for DUI in Spokane, WA

 Many DUI stops result in an arrest, prosecution, conviction, and sentence, which may consist of large fines, the loss of driving privileges, and time behind bars.

-In Washington, you must quickly pull over once a law enforcement has signaled the need to do so.
+In Washington, you must quickly pull over once law enforcement has signaled the need to do so.
 Pull over as soon as it is safe to do so, preferably away from traffic and in a safe location.

 If you do not promptly pull over, you run the risk of antagonizing the police officer and starting the traffic stop in a negative manner.
 Law enforcement officers may even consider such acts as fleeing or resisting arrest, leading to other criminal charges or negative information included in the police report that is later explained in court, in a way that puts a negative light on you.

 Before a law enforcement officer can stop you, he or she must suspect that you have committed a traffic infraction or violated another law.
 For example, if you were speeding or weaving in and out of lanes, the law enforcement officer may stop you and can then conduct a DUI stop.